G-Baby/cmp237final/README.md

 # cmp237final
 Base code for CMP237 final exam term 142
-Did the Modify Color and Modify Date
+Did the Modify Color and Modify Date. modify button is bonus